Jack Frye was a frequent visitor to the Davis-Monthan Airfield.

 Standard Air Lines remained in business for about 30 months.

-Jack Frye, as well as being the founder of the company,
+Jack Frye, as well as being a co-founder of the company,

 was also an active pilot of the line.
 Because of the Great